PXLAIRobotics/ROSNoeticDocker/README.md

 * A UNIX-like operating system, preferably Linux.
 (Ubuntu 20.04 is recommended.)
 * The `glxinfo` command.
 (It's included with the `mesa-utils` package on Ubuntu.)
 * An operational docker daemon.
-* Preferably a NVidia graphics card capable of running hardware accelerated graphics.
+* Preferably a Nvidia graphics card capable of running hardware accelerated graphics.
 Although, any recent AMD or Intel GPU will also work.
 * Standard Bash and basic ROS knowledge.